brentgroves/repsys/a_status/a_ideas/cnc_tool_adjustment_app.md

-# CMM Tool Adjustment App
+# CNC Tool Adjustment App

 Purpose: To have an electronic alternate to color printer cmm reports.